vadimv/server-components/README.md

                       NotFound.INSTANCE);
     }
 ```
-During a dispatch, routes are verified one by one for a matching HTTP method and path pattern.
+During a dispatch, the routes are verified one by one for a matching HTTP method and a path pattern.
-Routes path patterns can include zero, one or two path-variables, possibly combined with regexes and the wildcard symbol "*".
+Route path patterns can include zero, one or two path-variables, possibly combined with regexes and the wildcard symbol "*".
-The matched variables values become available as the correspondent handler functions ``String`` parameters alongside with the request details object.
+The matched variables values become available as the correspondent handlers' parameters alongside with the request details object.
 The route's handler function should return a ``CompletableFuture`` of the page's state:

 ```java